-In the event of an emergency that affects the health of the community, the Snohomish Health District is responsible for:
+In the event of an emergency that affects the health of the community, the Snohomish County Health Department is responsible for:

 In a major disaster, we work with the county Department of Emergency Management as the lead agency on all these items, known collectively as "Emergency Support Function 8."

-Snohomish Health District has used our emergency plans and resources to respond to both public health emergencies and community disasters.
+Snohomish County Health Department has used our emergency plans and resources to respond to both public health emergencies and community disasters.
+Past emergency responses include:

 The Snohomish County Medical Reserve Corps (MRC) is a volunteer organization that will actively assist the community with its health-related care during crisis, emergency, and disasters.
 Anyone in Snohomish County can become a Medical Reserve Corps volunteer; you do not need to have a medical background.